Our School App Stay connected on the go...

 - Take an active part in the Sixth Form and school community and act as a role model for others in the school

-- Complete weekly Community Service, to be signed off by my tutor
+- Complete weekly prefect duties and community service, to be signed off by my tutor

 - Adhere to the dress code and look smart at all times